legendu-net/blog/misc/content/2019-12-26-tips-on-lightgbm.markdown

 Status: published
-Date: 2019-12-26 23:46:21
+Date: 2019-12-27 09:18:42
 Author: Benjamin Du
 Slug: tips-on-lightgbm
-Title: Tips on Lightgbm
+Title: Tips on LightGBM
-Category: Programming
+Category: AI
-Tags: programming
+Tags: AI, data science, machine learning, LightGBM

 **
 Things on this page are fragmentary and immature notes/thoughts of the author.